What are Farmers' Rights

 policies.
 You will find concrete recommendations on how to go about implementing Farmers' Rights in your own

-literature and organizations related to Farmers' Rights, a
+organizations related to Farmers' Rights, and

-'frequently asked questions' (FAQ).
+answers to 'frequently asked questions' (FAQ).

-is the official website of the Farmers' Rights
+maintained as part of the Farmers' Rights

 Project of the Fridtjof Nansen Institute

-implemented on behalf of the German BMZ.
+Food and Biodversity which was implemented on behalf of the German BMZ.

 |